SerjVankovich/WebCrawler/README.md

    docker-compose up --build
    ```

-   # This configuration will create two containers:
+   **This configuration will create two containers:**
-   # 1. A Python container with all the necessary dependencies installed.
+   1. A Python container with all the necessary dependencies installed.
-   # 2. A PostgreSQL container that serves as the database.
+   2. A PostgreSQL container that serves as the database.

    **Access Docker Container Shell**:
       ```bash
       docker exec -it crawler bash
       ```

-   This command allows you to:
+   **This command allows you to**:
    - Connect to the running crawler container
    - Access an interactive bash shell
    - Execute commands directly inside the container